 First, I had inner feedback from one the biggest worldwide tech company which does agile and Scrum for long.
 Then, inner feedback from one of the three top (if not the top-top) bank company of France which implement Scrum (from a not-at-all agile methodology).

-After many months of almost daily feedback from a friend of mine there, I’ve decided to do it.
+After many months of almost daily feedback from a friend of mine there, I’ve decided to give it a try.
 First for a project on which I worked alone.
 And, as I found it so wonderful, I’ve evangelized the rest of the company.
 Even marketers (our product owners) who were reluctant, now are very fond of our daily Scrums and backlog grooming.

 Then, I recently had experience to work as Stakeholder with one other big firm (tech) and the experience was nice.
 It felt good to have regular updates and mostly, on a few months project, to have a clear view at any time on where we were in the project, what’s left, what’s done.

 I do not work in a big company (but I’ve seen result), nor a startup.
 My company is a “regular” but dynamic company, with brave enough people at the head.